Grant-Steinfeld/cURL_runner/docs/ClaudeProcess/lib-examples-README.md

 await migrationHelper.migrateToParallel();
 ```

-These examples demonstrate the full power and flexibility of the @curl-runner/core library with its new parallel execution capabilities!
+These examples demonstrate the full power and flexibility of the curl-runner-core library with its new parallel execution capabilities!